abhaykadam/weightonplanet/README.md

 ----------------------

-After deploying the service to Heroku or after racking-up locally, one can go to `http://localhost:9292/planets` to see the current list of supported planets of the service.
+After deploying the service to Heroku or after racking-up locally, one can go to `http://localhost:9292/planets.json` to see the current list of supported planets.

+The route for getting the conversion done is:

+        GET '/weight/:weight/from/:from/to/:to.json'

+So, for instance, the `GET` request for converting 25 kg from Jupiter to Mars would be,

+        GET '/weight/25/from/Jupiter/to/Mars.json'